dsanthak/NASSCOM-VSD-SoC-Design/README.md

         - [Static and dynamic simulation of  CMOS inverter](#static-and-dynamic-simulation-of--cmos-inverter)
         - [Lab steps to gitclone vsdstdcelldesign](#lab-steps-to-gitclone-vsdstdcelldesign)
     - [Inception of Layout CMOS fabrication process](#inception-of-layout-cmos-fabrication-process)
+    - Lab introduction to Sky130 basic layers layout and LEF using inverter
 4. Pre-layout timing analysis and importance of good clock tree
 5. Final steps for RTL2GDS using tritonRoute and openSTA